salehjg/DGCNN-on-FPGA/readme.md

 vitis20192_axi512 | 512-bits | float32 | Vitis2019.2 | HW build fails with clock partitioning error

 # 8. Useful Tips
+## TCL scripts
+There are two TCL scripts named `PreRoute.tcl` and `PostRoute.tcl`.
+- The pre-route script is reponsible for generating the placed design `Pre_route_checkpoint.dcp` file.
+- The post-route script generates SLR and per-block utilization reports along with the routed design `Post_route_checkpoint.dcp` file.
+Please note that Vivado could be used to open the design checkpoint files (`*.dcp`) to further explore the design implementation space.
+Open Vivado and choose `File: Checkpoint: Open` menu to import the desired checkpoint file.

 ## Debugging Host-side in CLion
 In order to debug the host-side program in any modes(`sw_emu`, `hw_emu`, or `system`), CLion or any other C++ IDE could be used.